-Reflection on this session Our emotions are a very useful resource that help us stay safe.
+Reflection on this session

+Our emotions are a very useful resource that help us stay safe.
 When we've had an intense experience, the brain learns how to cope from what it did last time.
-For example: if storming off kept us safe one time, we may default to this behaviour next time we feel a strong emotion even if this is not a helpful behaviour this time.
+For example: if storming off kept us safe in the moment, we may default to this behaviour next time we feel a strong emotion even if this is not a helpful behaviour this time.
 We can learn how to interrupt that pattern (to an extent) - if we are able to calm our strong emotions quickly.
-Go back to the hand model of the brain and explore ideas about what would help reset the brain after it's flipped its lid - reflect that we can do things that will help get our brain calm again - and show this visually by closing your fingers round your thumbs so your fists look like a brain again.
-This represents what happens when we calm the safety officer and regain our clear thinking.
-Refer to the Looking after Yourself exercises - both the one you choose today and others - as these are often about finding different ways to calm the safety officer and help us to have more choice over our reactions.